The Power of Secrets. Karol Radziszewski

-The Power of Secrets at the Ujazdowski Castle Centre for Contemporary Art is an experimental solo exhibition – the first such broad presentation of Karol Radziszewski’s art.
+The Power of Secrets at the Ujazdowski Castle Centre for Contemporary Art in Warsaw is an experimental solo exhibition – the first such broad presentation of Karol Radziszewski’s art.
 Artist, curator, collector, amateur historian and a man of many fascinations, Radziszewski skilfully manoeuvres between visual and performance arts.
 The exhibition at U–jazdowski shows the wealth of his creative practices and artistic methods.

 The exposition revolves around the theme of the performative nature of queer archives which bring back the memory of the past once denied and which democratise history.